 Collectively, these parameters can be obtained by the current suite of sensors within the PELICAN loop, which include the use of a volumetric flow meter, thermocouples, and pressure transmitters.
 These have been selected to provide measurements of pertinent thermal and hydraulic properties across the range of conditions planned for the various testing activities.
 These sensors are able to accurately measure the physical flow fields in a fashion that is non-invasive and does not influence the normal flow behavior.

-An initial testing campaign focused on the commissioning of the new device, facility characterization that assesses the operational capabilities of the control and acquisition systems, and the first phase of experimental testing.
+An initial testing campaign and subsequent report focused on the commissioning of the new device, facility characterization that assesses the operational capabilities of the control and acquisition systems, and the first phase of experimental testing.
 During this first phase of testing, various orifice plates were used as simple test articles for which a known and measurable pressure drop can be generated as a function of flowrate.
 Using these orifice plates first provided both a means of validating the experimental facility and a simple geometry from which comparative flow simulations can be performed.

 Beginning in March 2021, the experimental testing phase shifted from orifice plates to two iterations of upper reflector designed, fabricated, and tested for VTR.
 One design features sharp edges while the other features smoothed edges and will provide insight into the role that local boundary conditions play on the fluid dynamics and resulting pressure drop.